nav.gif (1245 bytes)mathematics

 Perfect Squares Modulo 10

-The following integers are perfect squares modulo 10:
+The following six integers are perfect squares modulo 10 (They lie on the diagonal of the above table, 0,0; 9,9):

-That is any integer, modulo 10 when squares produces one of the six numbers above.
+That is, any integer, modulo 10, when squared, produces one of these six integers.

-The square roots of each of these numbers (modulo 10) are:
+The square roots of each of these numbers (modulo 10) are (from the table):

 √0=0